This policy is very much a statement of principle which explains why and how data protection is vitally important to Yoke consultancy.

 Yoke will ensure that any personal data we process is optimised and where possible minimised.
 By this we mean our data sets are accurate, adequate, relevant and not excessive, given the purpose for which they were obtained (rather than used for a whole series of unconnected and different purposes).
 We will not process personal data obtained for one purpose (recruitment and employment with us) for any unconnected purpose (marketing/sales exercises) unless the person concerned has agreed to this or would otherwise reasonably expect this kind of broader use of their data as part of a wider assessment of our legitimate interests as a business.

-In all instances (unless otherwise agreed by the client) individual permission to collect personal data is obtained via a consent form at Programme Induction.
-This consenting process outlines the purpose and scope of the data collected and where relevant the sharing of personal data with Yoke’s third party providers (e.g. Firstbeat and or Propagator / Penguin Random House).
-The consent form outlines an individual’s ability to retract consent (via email to Yoke’s Delivery support manager) at any stage throughout the process.
+In all instances (unless otherwise agreed by the client) individual permission to collect personal data is obtained via either online consent at the start of an assessment or via a consent form at Programme Induction.
+This consenting process outlines the purpose and scope of the data collected and where relevant the sharing of personal data with Yoke’s third party providers (e.g. Firstbeat and the HSI Lab newsletter platform).
+The consent form outlines an individual’s ability to retract consent (via email to Yoke) at any stage throughout the process.
 Yoke will respond to the retraction request within 30 days of receipt.

 Where relevant, if a programme is part of a sponsored initiative with a partner (e.g. an insurance provider) the consent form will also state what anonymised output will be shared with this additional party.